 - Instant oats: ground oats that are fully cooked and then dehydrated.
 The prepackage product is made to eat without cooking, just add boiling hot water a voila!

 - Oat flour: oats ground into a fine powder are considered to be flour.
 Commercial manufactures grind oat flour using large industrial milling equipment, however you can make oat flour in a food processor or blender using rolled oats.
+For example, try these Oat Flour Waffles!

 Are oats a grain?